ruimarnjr/fruity-pairs/README.md

 ### Media

-- The photos used on the back face and front face of the cards and from [Free Svg](https://freesvg.org/)
+- The photos used on the back face and front face of the cards are from [Free Svg](https://freesvg.org/)
 - The background image used was taken from [Pexels](https://www.pexels.com/)